msqr1/importizer/HowItWorks.md

 ```
 This file allows you to just place the appropriate macro identifier around exported entities, and just toggle with exporting code with `-D[value of mi_control]`.

+## Backward compatibility

 # Detailed methodology
-Importizer is split into different modules, the purpose of each is as follow:
+Importizer is split into different "modules", the purpose of each is as follow:
-1. **Util:**
+1. **Directive:**
-  - Provide printing, error handling and program control-flow facilities.
+    - Classify and extract extra information from preprocessor directives.
+    - Resolve includes
+    - Determine if an include is standard.
+2. **Driver:**
+    - Call functions from other modules to drive the program.
+    - Generate `Export.hpp` in transitional mode.
+    - Determine if a file will have to be chosen what to export
+    - Generate backward compatibility headers
-2. **FileOp:**
+3. **FileOp:**
     - Provide file reading and writing facilities
     - Get headers and sources to process and classify file type.
+4. **Minimizer:**
+    - Reduce the size of the condition hierarchy.
+5. **OptProcessor:**
+    - Process options passed in by the user from the CLI or the TOML file.
+6. **Preamble:**
+    - Generate and add the preamble.
-3. **Preprocessor:**
+7. **Preprocessor:**
     - Handle preprocessor directive depending on the type.
     - Determine if a source has a main function.
     - Determine the position of the preamble.
+8. **Regex:**
-  - Handle the removal of include guards.
+    - A RAII wrapper for the PCRE2 library, used in matching include guards.
-4. **Directive:**
-  - Classify preprocessor directives.
-  - Resolve includes
+9. **Util:**
+    - Provide printing, error handling and program control-flow facilities.

+Further documentation are commented in the code from those file.